Office: 128 Holdsworth

 My teaching and research interests are in biodiversity conservation, wetland wildlife ecology and management, and integrated natural resources management issues.
 Although my research program addresses both applied and basic ecological questions, it focuses primarily on the conservation of biological diversity and providing a strong science base for management decisions.
 Thus, my overall research program is very applied and is largely driven by the resource conservation needs of local, state and federal agencies, NGOs, and international organizations.
+My research and conservation efforts have spanned five continents, from work with elephants in Africa and Southeast Asia to sea turtles and whale sharks in the Caribbean.
+My current research efforts with my grad students focus on assessing the effects of climate change and offshore wind energy facilities on wildlife, elephant ecology and conservation in southern Africa, and whale shark ecology and ecotourism.
 I also have a strong commitment to and involvement in development of local, state, national, and international policies relating to wetlands protection, endangered species management, and conservation of biological diversity.

-Amulike, Bridget (M.S.) – Assessing the factors causing the population declines of grey crowned cranes in Tanzania
+Amulike, Bridget (Ph.D.) – Assessing the factors causing the population declines of grey crowned cranes in Tanzania (w/Todd Fuller)

 Estes, Jason (Ph.D.) – Elephant ecology and conservation

 Iaquinto, Kate (M.S.) – Factors affecting the distribution, abundance and behavior of breeding piping plovers in southern New England

 Lamas, Tanya (M.S.) – Botswana’s elephant-back safari industry – stress-response in working African elephants and analysis of their post-release movements

 Massey, Blake (Ph.D.) – Movement models of Bald Eagles in Maine (w/Kevin McGarigal)